26 Best Free Image Optimization Tools for Image Compression

 Compression is a technique to reduce the file size while maintaining its resolution.
 This is mainly used for the condition when you need to accelerate websites' speed or save the storage of your computer.
 However, too much compression may reduce the image quality, so it's important to find the balance between speed and visuals.
 We'll explain more in the following paragraphs.

-Resizing is basically changing the visual dimension of the image.
-For example, you can take a 1920 pixels width by 1080 height image and resize it down to 480 pixels width by 270 height, making it possible to fits in the constraint of its placement on your webpage or on any online forms, and it will also reduce the file sizes.
+Resizing is changing the visual dimension of the image.
+For example, you can take a 1920 pixels width by 1080 height image and resize it down to 480 pixels width by 270 height, making it possible to fits in the constraint of its placement on your webpage or any online forms, and it will also reduce the file sizes.

 To choose a tool that best fits you, here are some criteria for you to evaluate:

 - The types of the file that the tool supports

 Not all the compression tools support any type of file, so make sure the one you're going to use meets your needs.